-Alyssa Fenuta, MSc, PhD Candidate, CSEP-CPT
+Alyssa Fenuta, PhD, CSEP-CPT

 Assistant Professor of Human Kinetics

 Throughout her doctoral studies, Alyssa was part of a team responsible for initiating the design and delivery of the curriculum associated with Queen’s University’s Certificate in Disability and Physical Activity (DIPA).
 This certificate aims to develop future healthcare leaders in their knowledge and practical implementation of exercise prescription for individuals living with a disability/chronic disease.
-She’s been involved with Exercise is Medicine delivering educational workshops to healthcare professionals about the importance of engaging in physical activity pursuits themselves, and furthermore, equipping them to have conversations with their patients/clients regarding lifestyle interventions.
+She has been involved with Exercise is Medicine delivering educational workshops to healthcare professionals about the importance of engaging in physical activity pursuits themselves, and furthermore, equipping them to have conversations with their patients/clients regarding lifestyle interventions.

 Presently, Alyssa’s academic and research interests include exercise physiology, the pursuit/promotion of holistic health and wellbeing (i.e. body, mind, spirit), and “exercise is medicine” across the lifespan.
 She places a high value on the importance of an evidence-based, “bench to bedside” approach, with an emphasis on person-centered care.
 With an extensive background in varsity athletics, she’s passionate about developing leaders “on and off the field” and further understanding the unique needs of student athletes.

-PhD Candidate Kinesiology (Queen’s University, Kingston, ON; 2013-Present)
+• PhD Kinesiology (Queen’s University, Kingston, ON; 2024)

-MSc Kinesiology (McMaster University, Hamilton, ON; 2011-2013)
+• MSc Kinesiology (McMaster University, Hamilton, ON; 2013)

-HBSc Kinesiology with minor in Psychology (McMaster University, Hamilton, ON; 2007-2011)
+• HBSc Kinesiology with minor in Psychology (McMaster University, Hamilton, ON; 2011)

 Expertise